shmibblez/dragon/README.md

 # Global TODO

+- parent site html, options and fretboard below
+  - set min width and height, only desktop screen for now
+  - add phone screen support in future, make fretboard vertical, size based on screen size
 - fretboard layout (guitars usually have 24 frets max)
-  - blip layout
-  - blip positioning/layout inside fretboard
+  - have fretboard update based on user prefs and resize events
+    - sharp or flat, colors (v2), scale notes, etc.
-  - add fretboard markers (dots)
+  - add fretboard html (sizing, child canvas element that fills parent)
+  -
 - add more scales and make sure current ones are correct
   - add tuning options
   - add string options (6, 7, or 8 for guitar, maybe 4 or 5 for ukuleles)